-The addressing procedure for the I2C bus is such that the first byte after the Start condition usually determines which device will be the slave addressed by the master device.
+The addressing procedure for the IC bus is such that the first byte after the Start condition usually determines which device will be the slave addressed by the master device.
 The exception is the general call address which can address all devices.
 When this address is used, all devices should, in theory, respond with an acknowledge.

-The general call address is a reserved address in the I2C protocol, defined as address 0x00.
+The general call address is a reserved address in the IC protocol, defined as address 0x00.
 When the GCEN bit of the SSPCON2 register is set, the slave module will automatically ACK the reception of this address regardless of the value stored in SSPADD.
-After the slave clocks in an address of all zeros with the R/W bit clear, an interrupt is generated and slave software SSPBUF can read and respond.
-Figure 30-24 shows а general call reception sequence.
+After the slave clocks in an address of all zeros with the R/W bit clear, an interrupt is generated and slave software can read SSPBUF and respond. shows a general Figure 30-24 call reception sequence.